dthusian/Matcha_Flavoured/doc/doc.md

 | Prayer of Aeolus       | 7 wind charge + electrum                                              | Wind Burst 3, Anemos                                     |
 | Elegy of Hyacinthus    | 1 hyacinth + 4 wind charge + 3 feather                                | Zephyr                                                   |

+## Divine Fragments

+Divine fragments are valuable items used in many end-game recipes in this mod.
+Here's a list of all sources of divine fragments:
+- Breaking down a divine favour (9)
+- Breaking a spawner (1)
+- Killing Piglin Brutes (1)
+- Killing Evokers (1)
+- Killing Elder Guardians (1-3)
+- Ancient City chests (1-3)
+- Stronghold corridor chests (1)

+Divine fragments can be used to craft:
+- Crystal heart
+- Some blessings
+- Bedrock buster
+- Adamant ingots
+- Eye of ender

 ## Food and Cooking

 The brewing system has been removed since it isn't currently possible to change brewing recipes with datapacks.
 Instead, potion effects can be obtained from the cooking system.